matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 ![](./images/quick_fix.png)

 To detect some problems, the extension needs to generate an alternative Dockerfile in the background and compare it with the one being edited.
 Because of this, the first time a Dockerfile is opened, the extension will automatically start the generation.
 This process can take some time and the progress can be tracked in the bottom-right corner of the editor.
 Until this process is finished, no diagnostic information will be shown.
-Furthermore, until the generation is complete a file called "Dockerfile.strace" will show up in the current directory, this is a temporary file that is required to perform the generation and should be **ignored**.
-This file will be deleted automatically once the generation is complete.
+Furthermore, until the generation is complete two files called "Dockerfile.strace" and "syscall.log" will show up in the current directory, these are temporary files that are required to perform the generation and should be **ignored**.
+These files will be deleted automatically once the generation is complete.

 ![](./images/generation_progress.png)